Freeze-In Dark Matter and Leptogenesis: a $\psi'$SM route: Conclusion

 \section{Conclusion}

 We explore the freeze-in production of DM and the generation of the matter–antimatter asymmetry within a $\psi'$SM model framework.
 This scenario emerges through the symmetry-breaking chain: $E_6\to SO(10)\times U(1)_\psi\to SU(5)\times U(1)_\chi\times U(1)_{\psi}\to G_{\rm SM}\times U(1)_\chi\times U(1)_{\psi}$.
 The $U(1)_{\psi'}$ symmetry present in the setup results from the linear combination of $U(1)_\chi$ and $U(1)_\psi$ contained in $E_6$.
 While RHNs present in the 16-plet of $SO(10)$ does not carry any charge under the $U(1)_{\psi'}$, the singlet fermions of $SO(10)$ carry a non-zero charge (with $2\sqrt{10}\,Q_{\psi'}=5$).
 This charge forbids them from acquiring masses through renormalizable interactions.
 Their masses are instead generated via a dimension-five operator involving singlet fermions $\mathcal{N}_i$ and scalar $\mathcal{N}$, once $U(1)_{\psi'}$ is spontaneously broken.
 Further a discrete symmetry is also incorporated to ensure the stability of the lightest fermion $\mathcal{N}_{\rm DM}$.
 We show that, depending on the size of the breaking scale of $U(1)_{\psi'}$ and the mass of the scalar $M_{\mathcal{N}}$, a DM with mass ranging from a few MeV to a few hundred GeV can easily be produced via freeze-in mechanism from the decay of scalar $\mathcal{N}$.
 A strict upper bound on the DM mass is obtained by implementing $\Lambda<M_{\rm Pl}$.
-The RHNs in this framework can acquire large Majorana masses, enabling the generation of small neutrino masses through the standard type-I seesaw mechanism and simultaneously facilitating the matter–antimatter asymmetry via leptogenesis.
+It is worth noting that while the extremely feeble interactions between this DM candidate and SDM particles make it challenging to probe through direct detection, indirect searches, or collider experiments, our framework offers a promising alternative.
+Gravitational waves from cosmic strings provide a viable detection pathway that could reveal the $U(1)_{\psi'}$ symmetry breaking scale, thereby constraining the dark matter mass which we aim to explore in our future work.
+The RHNs in this framework can have Majorana masses, enabling the generation of small neutrino masses through the standard type-I seesaw mechanism and simultaneously facilitating the matter–antimatter asymmetry via resonant leptogenesis.